ponylang/rfcs/text/000-compile-time-expression.md

 ##Language Semantics

 There is some discussion to be had about whether we can introduce new semantics to the language using compile-time expressions.
-An example of new semantics considers how a compiler handles the 'error' expression; take the following snippet:
+An example of new semantics considers how a compiler handles the `error` expression; take the following snippet:
 ```
 actor Main
   fun check(x: U32): U32 ? => if x < 10 then error else x end